- What’s new?

 To find out if the ADE system with the new 4 phase valve was as efficient as the theory predicted, a study in 1999 involving 535 cats and dogs was conducted.
 Using the system in the semi-closed mode (without absorber), cats and dogs under 10 kg were anaesthetized supplying a FGF of only 600mls/min to the cats and 1 l/min to the dogs.
 This supply proved to be enough for all the animals, without any evidence of rebreathing of any carbon dioxide from the last breath (3).
 Further studies have confirmed that the average FGF can be reduced to 70-100 ml/kg/min; this is now used as a general guide (see conclusion below).
 The fresh gas chart can be found below the conclusion.

 Breathing systems such as the Magill, Lack, Bain and T-piece are relatively inefficient.
 The ADE-circle system uniquely achieves remarkable efficiency by use of a new 4-phase exhaust valve that preserves “dead space gas” and only permits unwanted alveolar gas to be eliminated from the system.
 It is simple to use.
-After the normal induction process, FGFs can generally be safely reduced to the following:
+After the normal induction process, FGFs can generally be safely reduced to those recommended on the Fresh Gas Flow chart below:

 Download a useful A4 chart with the current fresh gas flows recommendations and user instructions – laminate it and hang it with the ADE system.